HackYourFuture/study/software-development/SDLC.md

 **Background**: The requirement is the first stage in the SDLC process.
 In order to build new software as an engineer you need to make sure you built what a customer actually wants to use.
 Most software developing firms agree that the first phase of the process begins by identifying a need.
 This  requirement is a wish from a customer that needs to be built.
 It’s usually the job of a Product manager / Product owner to define the requirements.

-**Output of this phase**: a list of requirements that make up the project.
+**Output**: a list of requirements that make up the project.
 Requirements can contain a design of how the application should look like.
 Which buttons are on the page, what collor, what is the behaviour of the application etc.

-**Role(s) involved**: A product owner or project manager (the roles will be explained later)
+**Who is responsible:**: A product owner or project manager (the roles will be explained later)

 ## Software Design